mikebell518/PeopleSearchProject/README.md

 # PeopleSearchProject
-A simple Angular app with a reactive form that makes an API calls to the .net backend.
+A simple Angular app with a reactive form that makes an API call to the .net backend.
 The app displays the returned list of people in a card per person format.
-The api call is an observable that triggers on a change event.
-The observable is defined with a debouncetime of 400ms to consolidate calls to the back end.
+The api call is an observable that triggers on a change event and an observable is defined with a debouncetime of 400ms to consolidate calls to the back end.

 The backend api is built with the Entity Framework that seeds the following persons to the database.
 - Mike Bell